udevbe/jaccall/README.md

 There are some notable differences between the C and Java example.
 In the C example, only one block of memory is used to define `some_int`, `int_p` is simply a reference to this memory.
 This block of memory is method scoped (stack allocated).
 Once the method exits, the memory is cleaned up.

 On the Java side however things are a bit different.
 A Java object (primitive) is defined as `some_int`.
 Next a new block of memory `int_p` is allocated on the heap, and the value of `some_int` is copied into it.
-This operation is reflected in the call `Pointer.nref(some_int)`.
+This operation is reflected in the call `Pointer.write(some_int)`.
 Because we defined `int_p` inside a try-with-resources, it will be freed automatically with a call to `close()` once the try block ends.

 It is important to notice that there is nothing special about `Pointer.nref(some_int)`.
 It's merely a shortcut for
 ```Java
 Pointer.malloc(Size.sizeof(some_int)).castp(Integer.class).write(some_int);
 ```
+but unlike a plain `malloc` has it's lifecycle tracked by the Java garbage collector.

 #### Memory read write